What is the difference between Zendesk AI and Advanced AI? A 2026 guide

 An infographic showing how eesel AI unifies knowledge from multiple sources like Zendesk, Confluence, and Google Docs to provide comprehensive AI support.::

-The knowledge source limitation
+The knowledge source focus

 User experience and usability

-Clunky and rigid workflows
+Structured and consistent workflows

 A screenshot of the eesel AI simulation mode, which allows teams to test their AI setup on historical tickets before deployment to understand the difference between Zendesk AI and Advanced AI alternatives.::